TexasDigitalLibrary/tdr-assessment-scripts/README.md

 * ***date*_*institution*_all-deposits-deduplicated_expanded-metadata.csv**: a dataframe with an entry for each file retrieved from the search process with file- and dataset-level metadata.
 Note that is is only through the Search and Native APIs.
 * ***date*_*institution*_all-files-deduplicated.csv**: a dataframe with an entry for each file retrieved from the search process.
 Note that this is through the Search, Native, and Version APIs.
 * ***date*_*institution*_all-datasets-combined.csv**: a dataframe with an entry for each dataset after re-aggregating all files and their metadata.
+* ***date*_*institution*_all-datasets-combined-with-dataverses.csv**: a dataframe with an entry for each dataset after re-aggregating all files and their metadata, joined with the _all-dataverses.csv dataframe.
+Unnested datasets (i.e. those at the highest level within an institution's dataverse) are listed with standardized unique entries in all dataverse-level fields (e.g., '0' for all numerical ID fields).
 * ***date*_*institution*_all-authors.csv**: a dataframe with an entry for each author associated with at least one dataset.
 Authors are only deduplicated on a combination of DOI, name, affiliation, and current version state of the dataset, so many authors will have multiple entries.
 * ***date*_*institution*_unique-format-summary.csv**: a dataframe with a summary of the number of unique datasets in which each file format occurs.
 * ***date*_*institution*_annual-size-summary.csv**: a dataframe with a summary of the total file size of files created in a given year.
 Which date is used (e.g., 'publication date' versus 'creation date' could be modified).

-If you enable a toggle to omit unpublished datasets, the final five dataframes listed above will be exported with a "-*PUBLISHED*" suffix appended to them.
+If you enable a toggle to omit unpublished datasets, five of the dataframes listed above will be exported with a "-*PUBLISHED*" suffix appended to them.

 If you already have the file called *tdr-affiliation-ror-matching.csv*, the script will also generate a file called *tdr-affiliation-ror-matching-TEMP.csv*.
 This file is generated by collecting all unique affiliations in the latest run, combining that with the existing file, and de-duplicating (keeping the previous entries, at least some of which will have been ROR-matched).
 The idea is to build a continually growing reference file for your local TDR instance, so after editing the *-TEMP* file, you should manually save it as *tdr-affiliation-ror-matching.csv* to overwrite the older version so that the next time the script runs, it will pull that new version.
 If you don't have the *tdr-affiliation-ror-matching.csv* file to start, the first time you run this script, it will save the unique affiliation dataframe as that filename, and then you can start building the database for ROR matching.